mingzhi/go-http-server/README.md

-A simple http server written in Go.
+A simple http server written in Go calling a gRPC server.